Growth Marketing. Growth Hacking. Performance Marketing. Digital Marketing.

 A/B Testing

 A/B testing, as well as multivariate testing, is one of the core tactics and tenets of a strong growth marketing strategy.
 They can be used in a number of formats, including email marketing, landing pages, social media ads, and others.
 This involves deploying either an "A" and a "B" test, or a series of multiple tests, to understand which variation of your content (with customizations around graphics, copy, design, and other features) does a better job of engaging your audience and increasing your conversion rate.
-You can then optimize future marketing campaigns around that variation—continually iterating on your successes to enhance performance with every test.
+You can then optimize future marketing campaigns around that variation—continuously iterating on your previous efforts in order to enhance performance with every test.

 Cross-Channel Marketing